 Find out how Brexit will affect EU nationals in our immigration section

-If you have been personally affected by events relating to Brexit you can get emotional support from our BMA Counselling and Doctor Advisor service.
+If you have been personally affected by events relating to Brexit you can get emotional support from our Wellbeing support services.
 Call 0330 123 1245.

 Find out more